Trail Riders of the Canadian Rockies

 Your second full day at Flint’s Park Campsite gives you another opportunity to explore the area with a backcountry day ride.
 After breakfast you’ll saddle up and explore a new trail with a casual picnic lunch along the way, and return for a hot shower and a delicious home-cooked meal.

 Day Five – Ride to Stoney Camp

 On our last morning at Flint’s Camp it’s time to say goodbye to this stunning campsite but the trip is far from over!
-Once saddled up, you’ll ride 10 miles along a different river trail route on your return to Stoney Camp, stopping for lunch stop for lunch on the banks of Cascade River.
+Once saddled up, you’ll ride 10 miles along a different river trail route on your return to Stoney Camp, stopping for lunch on the banks of Cascade River.
 You’ll settle back into this familiar campsite, marvelling at how much you have seen and experienced in the few days since your first night here.